 There is provision in each school for pupils to receive a midday meal.
-The cost is currently £1.90 per day for primary and £2.00 for secondary schools.
+The cost is currently £2.05 per day for primary and £2.15 for secondary schools.
 Many secondary schools operate additional breaks where individual items can be purchased.

 If you live in Middlesbrough and receive any of the following support payments you are eligible to apply for free school meals for your child: Income Support.
 Income-based Jobseekers Allowance.
 Income-related Employment and Support Allowance.
 Support under Part VI of the Immigration and Asylum Act 1999.
 The guaranteed element of State Pension Credit.
 Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190 as assessed by HM Revenues & Customs).
 Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit.
-Universal Credit.
+Universal Credit provided you have an annual net earned income of no more than £7,400 as assessed by earnings from up to three of your most recent assessment periods.